caroso1222/amazon-autocomplete/README.md

 ![demo gif](http://i.imgur.com/4whMwjM.gif)

 ## Installation
-You can just grab the minified file from `/dist` or unminified from `/src` but I highly recommend installation through npm.
+You can grab the minified file from `/dist` or unminified from `/src` but I highly recommend installation through npm.

 ```
 npm install --save amazon-autocomplete
 ```

-If you think npm is just so 2015 or just feeling hipster, you can install it using [yarn](https://yarnpkg.com/) as well:
+Or you can install it using [yarn](https://yarnpkg.com/) as well:

 ```
 yarn add amazon-autocomplete